Judge approves $600 million settlement for residents near fiery Ohio derailment

 When the train derailed late on Feb.
 3, 2023, tank cars full of hazardous chemicals ruptured and spilled their contents that caught fire just outside the small town on the Ohio-Pennsylvania border.
 Then three days later officials decided to needlessly blow open five tank cars of vinyl chloride and burn the toxic plastic ingredient inside because they feared they would explode.

-Since the derailment, the railroad has offered residents and the community $108 million in assistance and paid for the massive cleanup.
+Since the derailment, the railroad has offered residents and the community $108 million in assistance and paid for the massive cleanup that has cost more than $1 billion.

 “We made a promise to make things right and this is just one piece of that commitment," the railroad said in a statement.
 "We remain committed to this community for the long haul and look forward to continuing our relationship with the Village as we work to help the area recover and thrive.”